This statement has been published in accordance with Section 54 of the Modern Slavery Act 2015 for the financial year ending 28th February 2023.

-This statement relates to actions and activities undertaken during the financial year 1 January 2016 to 31 December 2016.
+This statement relates to actions and activities undertaken during the financial year 1 st March 2022 to 28th February 2023.
 It sets out the actions we have taken to understand and address all potential areas of risk in relationship to modern slavery, and the steps we are taking to ensure that there is no slavery or human trafficking throughout the Orangebox business and its supply chains.

 Our Business and Organisational Structure

 Orangebox is a designer and manufacturer of innovative furniture for the modern workplace.
-The privately owned business is run by a board of eight Directors, and our turnover in 2016 was £55m.
+The business is run by a board of ten Directors, and our turnover in the financial year ending 2023 was £72m.

 Our Supply Chains

-We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process (available on our Supplier Extranet) before they can be appointed.
-This is to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy (this is also available on our Supplier Extranet).
+We are committed to working only with highly reputable suppliers, each of whom needs to satisfactorily complete our Supplier Assessment Process before they can be appointed.
+This is to ensure that their due diligence and ethical practices are aligned with our own Ethical Purchasing Policy.
+In addition, we reserve the right to audit our suppliers to ensure compliance.

 The relationships we enjoy with our suppliers are well established and long lasting.
-For the recruitment of temporary agency workers we use one main local recruitment consultancy, which has undergone a rigorous assessment of due diligence and ethical practices.
+The monitoring and regular review process enables us to ensure ongoing compliance by all suppliers to our Values and Policies.
+For the recruitment of temporary agency workers, we use one main local recruitment consultancy, which has undergone a rigorous assessment of due diligence and ethical practices.

 The departmental responsibilities relating to modern slavery are as follows: